katter-ar/atd-avd-evpn-vxlan-orig/lab guide/evpn-vxlan-labs.md

 ## Lab 1 - Build Host Connectivity

 This lab will show you how to build the host connectivity in both data centers.
-Once the connectivity is established, the EVPN VXLAN Labs will build the VLANs and VRFs that the hosts will be associated to.
+Once the connectivity is established, the remaining labs will build the VLANs and VRFs that the hosts will be associated to.
 During this lab, you will modify the `dc1_fabric_ports.yml` and `dc2_fabric_ports.yml` vars files to add the new VLANs listed below.

 Modify the ***fabric_services*** vars files to add the VLAN 112 for host1 connectivity: